cloudyuga/pythonapp/README.md

 # Pythonapp
 We have created the new Docker image `teamcloudyuga/pythonprog` with given `Dockerfile`.
 This image is using `python:2.7` as its base image.
 In it's `Dockerfile`, we have specified the all the configurations and the `ENTRYPOINT` instruction.
 All of the programs are copied inside the container at `/app/program/` with name `p1.py`, `p2.py`.
 We can choose to have it outside as well.

 While running the container we pass the program name as environment variable, which becomes an agrument `demo.py` program. `demo.py` program takes the program name from environment variable and executes it.
-The output of the program get inside the `/app/program/output` folder, which is being mounted from `/mnt/shared` directory of the host system.
+The output of the program get saved inside the `/app/program/output` folder, which is being mounted from `/mnt/shared` directory of the host system.
 So all of the outputs are saved on host system `/mnt/shared` directory, with `.txt` suffix.
 So for program `p1.py`, the output would be saved as `p1.py.txt`

 Following is the workflow and some examples.